kubernetes-sigs/kustomize/examples/valueAdd.md

 Define corresponding instances of `IAMPolicyMember`.

-The `resourceRef/external` fields in these instances are intentionally incomplete, and will be completed by kustomize below.
+The values in the `resourceRef/external` fields in these instances are only partially complete.  kustomize will add projectIds to these below.

-The boilerplate in these instances could be removed by making a custom generator, but that's for different tutorial.
+The boilerplate in these instances could be eliminated by making a _custom generator_, but that's for different tutorial, and with only three instances here it's not worth it the effort.

 <!-- @policyMembers @testAgainstLatestRelease -->
 ```